SotoLR/SotoLR/README.md

 * Programming challenges <!-- (here is my (Hackerrank profile)[]!) -->
 * Wargames/CTF
-  * I love OverTheWire's challanges.
-I'm on level 14 of Banit and level 11 of Natas
+  * OverTheWire
-  * I recently got into HackTheBox Academy
+  * HackTheBox Academy
-  * I want to get into competitive CTFs!
-Unfortunately, I have not had a lot of free time in the past few months
+  * CTFs
 * Reading - An old love of mine.
 I prefer novels, but I also find history fascinating
-* Sports - Karate and running
+* Sports - Karate, bouldering, and running

 ### Things I want to learn more about / work on more actively